hoffay/NW-Marketplace/Sprint_Reviews/Sprint_Review_08.md

 state management across functional components
 6. What will we change to improve
 Hopefully completing issues ahead of time which can be done with stronger communication.
+### Gregory Bowles
+1. Issues completed
+Issue #48 Improving mobile responsiveness and scaling
+2. What went well
+Researching potential solutions
+3. What didn't go so well
+Application of work found
+4. What I have learned
+Working with responsiveness in react
+5. What still puzzles me
+Nothing
+6. What will we change to improve
+Improving my work ethic and communication to get work done ahead of time